 Instructions

-- Add carrots, celery, onion (optional*), garlic (optional*), and chicken stock to the stockpot (stovetop) or crockpot.
+1. Add carrots, celery, onion (optional*), and seasoning into the stockpot (stovetop) or crockpot.

 Notes

-* Stovetop method uses a stockpot, cooks quicker, and requires more supervision.
+The stovetop method uses a stockpot, cooks quicker, and requires more supervision.
 The crockpot or slow cooker can be set to cook and left.
-For timing check the manual for your model, but most are 4 hours on high, 6 hours on medium or auto, and 8 hours on low.
+For timing, check the manual for your model, but most are 4 hours on high, 6 hours on medium or auto, and 8 hours on low.

 Nutrition Information: